Learning Outcomes

 Enforcement Procedure and Consequences

 Breaching a notice without reasonable excuse is a criminal offence.
-Prosecution can lead to a fine.
-In addition, the authority may seek a confiscation order to recover profits under the Proceeds of Crime Act 2002 if the offence is financially motivated.
+Prosecution can lead to an unlimited fine on summary conviction.
+Where a defendant has profited from the offence (for example, running an unauthorised commercial operation), the authority may seek a confiscation order to recover profits under the Proceeds of Crime Act 2002.
+In addition, if an enforcement notice is not complied with, the authority may carry out the steps itself and recover the costs; the debt can be registered as a local land charge.

 Exam Warning